ejbest/k8lb-example/README.md

 7. Use any Cyber Scanning tools the company has and consider best available market scanning tools including StackRox or Aqua.
 8. Consider Cybernews Sources and other related avenues.
 9. Have a solution for orgnized logging by some in house modular scripts or enterprise solution in Git.
-10. Have monitoring via Nagios or Pager Duty.
+10. Have monitoring via Prometheus, Grafana, Rancher, Nagios, Pager Duty or other many choices.
-11. The whole of the operation should be Orchistrated in a Jenkins solution, single execution and logged error checked deploys.
+11. The whole of the operation should be Orchistrated in a Jenkins or otherwise Orchistration solution, single execution and logged error checked deploys.

 Please let me know any questions; if any details are missing or if anything was interpreted incorrectly.